 During the practical course components, participants will be suited up and literally immersed in the water and ice environment – practicing self-rescue and partner rescue, as well as learning safe approaches to carrying out their job requirements.
 For a more detailed list of learning outcomes, visit Rescue Canada .

 This is a two-day ice safety course, certified by Rescue Canada via the IRIA.
 Courses are tailored to the needs, work environments, and job duties of the students.
 We can also discuss options for different course delivery models and course lengths for private courses.
 If you are operating in higher-risk dynamic ice environments, conducting third-party rescues, working more remotely, or using complex rope systems, then we recommend taking ISRT3 training instead.
 It includes the same content plus a third day of more challenging training.

-PPE Rental (for those needing to rent a drysuit, helmet, gloves, boots, throwbag on a deployment belt, chest harness, and PFD with knife and whistle) is an additional $175.
+PPE Rental (for those needing to rent a drysuit, helmet, gloves, boots, throwbag on a deployment belt, chest harness, and PFD with knife and whistle) is an additional $200 plus GST.